Friday, 5 June 2026

 • People who suffer from depression or anxiety

-• People who have family members that experience fibromyalgia
+• People who have family members who experience fibromyalgia

 • People who have PTSD (Post Traumatic Stress Disorder)